 - Fees.
 There may be additional fees and costs involved with international banking, and these can vary between providers.
 You should make sure you are well informed about all applicable fees and conditions before opening an account.

-3 things to do before opening an international account
+3 things to do before opening an international bank account

 1. Have a purpose in mind